 This plan seems to make more sports seasons conflict with one another.

 This plan does put some sports together in the same seasons.
-The Area Competitions will still be scheduled in a way that will allow athletes to do more than one sport in a season and attend Area Competition for any/all of them, but at the State Competition, they would have to make a choice.
+The Area Competitions will still be scheduled in a way that will allow athletes to do more than one sport in a season.
+Athletes could attend Area Competitions for any/all of them.
+However, at the State Competition, they would have to make a choice.

 Would this plan make booking practice facilities harder?